Homepage > Blank IRS 1095-A Template

 Fact Name Description

-Purpose The IRS 1095-A form is used to report information about health insurance coverage obtained through the Health Insurance Marketplace.
+Purpose The IRS 1095-A form is used to report information about health coverage obtained through the Health Insurance Marketplace.

 Who Receives It Individuals who enrolled in a health plan through the Marketplace will receive the 1095-A form.
-This includes families and individuals alike.

 Steps to Filling Out IRS 1095-A